feedforward/Bicycle_GAN/README.md

 ```
 * in browser - localhost:6006/

+* Download the data and store it in hdf5 format in data folder
 ## Authors
 Jun-Yan Zhu, Richard Zhang, Deepak Pathak, Trevor Darrell, Alexei A. Efros, Oliver Wang, Eli Shechtman